scotist/data-structures/README.md

 ### Sort Algorithms
 Also included are implementations of the  insertion sort, merge sort, quick sort, and radix sort algorithms.

+Insertion sort iterates over a sequence, comparing each value with the previous value and swapping them if appropriate.

+Merge sort recursively divides a sequence in half and sorts the halves before merging them back togeher in order.

+Quick sort divides the sequence once around an arbitary pivot and recursively sorts the values on each side of the pivot.

+Radix sort compares the values from least-significant to most significant decimal, placing them in temporary buckets to create sorted order by digit.

 Performance comparisons are as follows:

 We tested each algorithm with a list of 990 items.
 We collected the average time across 10000 attempts on the best case (already sorted) and worst case (reverse sorted) lists.